tolzar/nailed-it/README.md

   one they selected
 - [ ] User can hit "share" to share the given polish color ontop of their nails with their friends!
+- [ ] User can take a picture of a piece of clothing to determine a good matching nail color.

 ## Video Walkthrough